 Every student pursuing a degree in Special Education has to look into Pace University - New York.
 Soon after graduating, Special Ed students typically earn about $42,779 in the first five years of their career.
 Based in New York, New York, this university is right for individuals who prosper in an urban setting.

 Any student who is interested in Special Education has to look into Towson University.
-Towson University special education students earn 11.2% more than the average special ed grad.
+Grads of the special ed program state that they receive average early career income of special ed and mid-career income of $57,750.
 This school is among the largest schools in Maryland.

 The College of New Jersey is a wonderful option for individuals interested in a Special Education major.
 Soon after graduation, Special Ed students generally make around $40,421 in their early careers.
 Based in Ewing, New Jersey, TCNJ offers a safe and sound, suburban environment for college students.

 West Chester University of Pennsylvania is a good choice for individuals interested in a Special Education major.
-Students who complete this degree state that they receive average early career wages of special ed and mid-career wages of $56,245.
+Special ed majors from West Chester University of Pennsylvania earn a boost of approximately 10.2% above the average earnings of special education graduates.
 The locale of West Chester, Pennsylvania, is nice for young people who favor a more tranquil, suburban place.